Reducing Hadronic Uncertainty in Low-Energy Neutral-Current Processes: Abstract

 \section{Abstract}

-We analyze the dominant hadronic uncertainty in low-energy neutral-current (anti)neutrino scattering, estimated at the $3$-$4\permil$ level.
+We analyze the hadronic uncertainty from light-quark loops coupled to (anti)neutrino in low-energy neutral-current (anti)neutrino scattering, estimated at the $3$-$4$ permille level.
 This uncertainty arises from limited knowledge of the charge-isospin correlation function of quark currents.
 We study the charge-charge and charge-isospin correlators within $\mathrm{SU}(2)$ and $\mathrm{SU}(3)$ chiral perturbation theory (ChPT).
 In $\mathrm{SU}(2)$ ChPT, the two correlators are identical to all orders in the chiral and electromagnetic expansions.
-We further perform a one-loop $\mathrm{SU}(3)$ ChPT calculation and discuss the relevant counterterms.
-Our findings reduce the hadronic uncertainty in neutral-current processes such as (anti)neutrino-electron and coherent elastic (anti)neutrino-nucleus scattering to the sub-permille level, $\lesssim 1\permil$.
+We further perform a leading-order $\mathrm{SU}(3)$ ChPT calculation and discuss the relevant counterterms.
+Our findings reduce the hadronic uncertainty in neutral-current processes such as (anti)neutrino-electron and coherent elastic (anti)neutrino-nucleus scattering by a factor $\sim 35$.